Listen to this blog

 A content calendar will give you a better perspective of your overall marketing strategy.
 You’ll be able to align your post topics with your social media and email marketing content.

 Besides, it will help you mend content gaps and prevent you from missing your content’s mark (or a deadline!).

 2. Excellent for Brainstorming

-When you start organizing your content topics with your team, the chances are that some will have a creativity surge, and you end up with a plethora of new ideas.
-That will help you select better topics and reserve some for later use.
+When you start organizing your content topics with your team, the chances are that new concepts will start popping out, and you will end up with a plethora of new ideas.
+This’ll help you select better topics and reserve some for later use.

 3. Maintains Consistency

 The 3 Cs of content marketing might as well be consistency, consistency, and consistency.
 The key to always being on your audience’s radar is offering them educational, relevant, and entertaining content day after day.